 - If your muffins are too pale, double check that your oven temperature is accurate.

-- If your muffins come out tough and heavy, you have probably added too much flour.
+- muffins that are tough and heavy, you have probably added too much flour.
 Remember to measure accurately by spooning your flour into the measuring cup and levelling it off with a knife.

-- If the the texture is uneven or has smooth/peaked tops, you have mixed the batter too long.
+- texture is uneven or has smooth/peaked tops, you have mixed the batter too long.

 - If the muffins are too dry, either you have added too much flour, your oven was too hot or they were baked for too long.